valantic/spartacus-mock/docs/examples/define-handlers.md

 > Defining a custom handler for an existing route (aka OCC Endpoint) will override the default handler for this route.

 4. Create a file `src/mock-server/mock-data/languages.ts`
-5. Add a `languageList` function to return the mock data for the languages endpoint:
+5. Add a `languageList` function to return the mock-data for the languages endpoint:

 ```ts
 // src/mock-server/mock-data/languages.ts